masspe/Coremorphic/README.md

 # Coremorphic App

-This app was created automatically by Base44.
+This app was created automatically by Coremorphic.
-It's a Vite+React app that communicates with the Base44 API.
+It's a Vite+React app that communicates with the Coremorphic API.

 ## Running the app